renovatebot/renovate/docs/usage/configuration-options.md

 ## timezone

+We recommend that you only configure the `timezone` option if _both_ of these are true:

-It is only recommended to configure this field if you wish to use the `schedule` feature and want them evaluated in your local timezone.
+- you want to use the `schedule` feature
+- _and_ you want Renovate to evaluate the `schedule` in local timezone

 Please see the above link for valid timezone names.

 ## updateInternalDeps